flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 - LADSPA as a `org.freedesktop.LinuxAudio.LadspaPlugins` extension.
 - VST (Linux) as a `org.freedesktop.LinuxAudio.VstPlugins` extension.
 - VST3 as a `org.freedesktop.LinuxAudio.Vst3Plugins` extension.
+AND
+- All all the above as `org.freedesktop.LinuxAudio.Plugins` extension.

+The latter is the way forward, the former was a mistake.

 Content
 -------